fwmechanic/k_edit/README.md

 K development started (in spirit) in 1988 when I started writing extensions for the Microsoft [M editor](http://www.texteditors.org/cgi-bin/wiki.pl?M) which was included with Microsoft (not _Visual_) C 5.1 for DOS & OS/2.
 In the next Microsoft C releases (6.0, 6.0a, 7.x) for DOS and OS/2, Microsoft bloated-up M into [PWB](http://www.texteditors.org/cgi-bin/wiki.pl?PWB) (v1.0, 1.1, 2.0; see MSDN.News.200107.PWB.Article.pdf) then replaced it with the GUI "Visual Studio" IDE when Windows replaced DOS.
 I preferred the simpler yet tremendously powerful M, so starting in 1991 I wrote my own version, K.  True to its DOS heritage, K is a Win32 Console App (with no mouse support aside from the scroll-wheel) because I have no interest in mice or GUIs.
 The current (since 2005) extension language is Lua 5.1.
 A full source distro of Lua, plus a few of its key modules, is included herein, and `lua.exe`, built herein, is used in an early build step.

+2014/10: an "employment transition" into an (effectively) Linux-only environment (willingly) forced me to port K to Linux; I had wanted to do this for years, but lacked the motivation: the prospect of working daily on a platform w/o K provided the needed motivation!

 2014/11/23: I just discovered ["Q" Text Editor](http://www.schulenberg.com/page2.htm), another (Win32+x64) re-implementation of the "M" Editor, written in FORTRAN using the QuickWin framework!

 ## Toolchain notes